VITAMIN E CREAM COSMETIC INFORMATION

 22896

-While most chemicals in cosmetics present minimal or zero risk, several are associated with severe medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into a person's body through inhalation, ingestion, and the skin, and pose the same dangers as food chemicals, per this site.
+While most chemicals in cosmetics pose hardly any or absolutely no danger, several are associated to significant medical problems, including cancer, and neurological harm.
+Chemicals in cosmetics invade your body through ingestion, inhalation, and internal use, and pose the same risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in food and many other ordinary items.
-However, no group of consumer items is subject to less government direction than cosmetics and other personal products, including Vitamin E Cream.
-While many of the contaminants and chemicals in cosmetics very likely present minimal risk, your exposure to a few is associated with worrying health problems, such as cancer.
+Chemicals associated with cancer can be found in food, water, and various other ordinary items.
+Yet, no area of consumer items is accountable to less government oversight than cosmetics and other personal products, including Vitamin E Cream.
+Though most of the chemicals and contaminants in cosmetics likely present little risk, your exposure to a few has been associated with critical health problems, including cancer.